OpenVPN/openvpn3-linux/docs/man/openvpn3-config-acl.1.rst

 -s, --show              Show the currently active ACL.

--G UID|USERNAME, --grant UID|USERNAME
+-G USER, --grant USER
-                        Grant the given user ID (UID) or username read-only access to this configuration profile.
+                        Grant the given user read-only access to this configuration profile.
+The USER argument can be either UID or username belonging to the system.

--R UID|USERNAME, --revoke UID|USERNAME
+-R USER, --revoke USER
-                        Revoke access to this configuration profile from the given user ID (UID) or username.
+                        Revoke access on this configuration profile for the given user.
+The USER argument can be either UID or username belonging to the system.

---public-access true|false
+--public-access BOOL
                         Grant all users on the system read-only access to this configuration profile.
 This effectively disables
                         the more fine-grained access control provided via ``--grant``.
+Valid argument values: ``true``,
+                        ``false``

+--lock-down BOOL
---lock-down true|false  Locks down the configuration profile so it can only
-                        be used to start new VPN sessions by users granted access.
+                        Locks down the configuration profile so it can only be used to start new VPN sessions by users granted access.
 Only the configuration profile owner can now show the profile contents via ``openvpn3 config-show``.
+                        Valid argument values: ``true``, ``false``

 -S, --seal              This seals the configuration profile for everyone,
                         making the configuration profile effectively read-only,